HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 ...
 ```

-Note that in the `run.sh` file it defines environment variables `APP_HOME` which
+The `run.sh` file contains the definition of two environmental variables:
-is our current directory `app/spouse`, and `DEEPDIVE_HOME` which is the home
+`APP_HOME` which is our current directory `app/spouse`, and `DEEPDIVE_HOME`
-directory of DeepDive.
-We will use these variables later.
+which is the installation directory of DeepDive.
+We will use these variables
+later.

 You can now try running the `run.sh` script: